 Homemade pesto can be stored in the fridge for up to 2 weeks.
 Store in an airtight container and drizzle the top of the pesto with extra olive oil – this is the key to preserving the pesto and keeping it fresh.
 It may darken over time on the top, but it will be completely fine to eat.
 Top it generously with olive oil each time after use.
 Freeze in ice-cube trays for up to 2 months.
 Thaw completely in the fridge overnight to use.

-- 2 firmly packed cups (100 g) fresh basil leaves (you can substitute half with flat-leaf parsley for a fragrant, brighter pesto)
+- 100 g (4 cups) fresh basil leaves (you can substitute half with flat-leaf parsley for a fragrant, brighter pesto)

 - 1 garlic clove, freshly minced